JasonEtco/actions-toolkit/README.md

 ## FAQ

 **Can you get me into the GitHub Actions beta?**

-I'm sorry, but I can't :sob:
+I'm sorry, but I cannot.

 **Aren't these just wrappers around existing functions?**

 Yep!
 I just didn't want to rewrite them for my next Action, so here we are.

-**